Saint Stephen Martyr Catholic Church (Washington, D.C.): The new Saint Stephen Martyr Church

-The Washington Post architectural critic Benjamin Forgey had high praise for the Modernist-style building in 1993.
-He called the church "semi-heroic", its chipped glass window "exceptional", and called particular attention to "the sanctuary formed with a succession of fluid parabolic vaults".
+The Washington Post architectural critic Benjamin Forgey called the church "semi-heroic", its chipped glass window "exceptional", and called particular attention to "the sanctuary formed with a succession of fluid parabolic vaults".
 "This is a modest achievement of another sort entirely", he wrote, "that is, it's a local variant of international architectural currents of the post-World War II era.
 It's a minor piece, to be sure, taking a little of this and that from here and there—the engineering expressionism of Pier Luigi Nervi and others, the 'brutalism' of late Le Corbusier, the simple asymmetries of 1950s commercial modernism.
 But in its way, at this particular location, it's a fine building."

-President Kennedy and Saint Stephen Martyr Church
+Assassination of President Kennedy

 President John F. Kennedy and First Lady Jacqueline Kennedy often worshipped at Saint Stephen Martyr because the United States Secret Service believed it to be safer and more secure than other Catholic churches in the area.
 The Kennedys used the seventh pew on the right, from the back.

 Because the church played an important part in the spiritual life of the Kennedys, Saint Stephen Martyr Church had a role in the President's lying in repose in the East Room of the White House on November 23 and 24, 1963.
 President Kennedy was assassinated in Dallas, Texas, at 12:30 p.m.
 Central Standard Time on November 22.
 When Monsignor Denges heard the news over the radio shortly after the assassination, he began tolling the church's bells—making Saint Stephen Martyr one of the first churches in the city to do so.
 At the request of church members and the public, Father P.L.
 Duffy, assistant pastor at Saint Stephen Martyr, led a service of Bible readings at 4 p.m.
 Monsignor Denges announced that a regularly scheduled mass, set for 6:30 that evening, would be offered for the repose of the President's soul.
 Word of mouth and an announcement on radio station WMAL spread the word about the mass, which drew about 400 people.
 It was the first mass said at Saint Stephen Martyr in which the celebrant priest (in this case, Msgr.
 Denges) faced the congregation.